opentower/margy/README.md

 # Welcome to MARGY Beta Testing!

 MARGY is a **FREE** service for managing confidential letters of recommendation on the academic job market.
-During this second phase of beta testing, we are inviting certain departments to be added to the whitelist and encouraging applicants to those departments to use MARGY.
-During this period, we will be collecting minimal email data, solely for debugging purposes, which will be fully anonymized.
+We collect minimal email data, solely for debugging purposes, which is fully anonymized.
 (The only exception in terms of anonymity is when the system receives an automated message letting it know that an email has failed to send; in those cases, we cannot avoid seeing what email addresses were involved.)

 Feedback on the site design or notes on functionality continue to be greatly appreciated.
 If you are a coder, you can also check out our source code on [GitHub](https://github.com/davidfaraci/margy).